-- 3. Feather condition: Assess a sample of the flock's feather condition on a scale of 1 (complete feather loss) to 4 (no feather loss).
-Compare to the norm for that species, flock, etc., to determine if there has been a deviation from expectation to investigate. - For additional detail, notice the key areas targeted such as neck, back, vent, or wing. - Observe and record instances of heavy damage, malformations, non-featured skin condition, or ectoparasites present.
+- > Reference: Grading to Manage Uniformity, Aviagen 2018 - > Reference: How to Calculate Uniformity, Winspire - > Reference: Managing Flock Uniformity, Aviagen - 3.
+Feather condition: Assess a sample of the flock's feather condition on a scale of 1 (complete feather loss) to 4 (no feather loss).
+Compare to the norm for that species, flock, etc., to determine if there has been a deviation from expectation to investigate.

+- For additional detail, notice the key areas targeted such as neck, back, vent, and wing. - Observe and record instances of heavy damage, malformations, non-featured skin condition, or ectoparasites present.